History of massively multiplayer online games: Commercial MMORPGs on the Internet

+Tibia, launched by CipSoft in January 1997, started out as a hobby project by four students.
+The game's graphics have stayed largely the same with a 2D top-down perspective.
+Tibia predates many of the tropes popularized by World of Warcraft and is known for its depth, mysteries and secrets.
+The game is notable for its hardcore leveling curve with harsh death penalties.
+It still receives updates and is most popular in Poland and Brazil.

 Ultima Online, Alpha testing in Jan 1996 and later released in September 1997, is now credited with popularizing the genre.
 It featured 3D isometric/third-person graphics, and was set in the already popular Ultima universe.
 It was also a more involved, complex game than many of its predecessors.

 Two years after Ultima Online, The Fourth Coming was released, an MMORPG in 3D isometric.
 It was launched in France under the name La 4ème Prophétie and contributed to spread the MMORPG culture in Europe as one of the first graphical MMORPG.
 It became very popular through the website GOA until its close in 2001.
 This MMORPG featured a unique communication system.
 The game has lost its popularity, however it is still a subject of nostalgia for its old players and some servers continue to host players.

 A lesser known MMORPG was launched, on the Mplayer network, in March 1998 called Underlight by Lyra Studios LLC.
 The game featured live action FPS combat in a 3D environment, an advancement system where players write quests for other players, and a unique faction system with fixed houses that are player run.
 Also notable was the game's rules required people to play in-character at all times and the game's rich story line.
 This game was similar to Meridian 59 and likewise has maintained a cult following to this day, recently being re-launched again in 2014 by another group of former players under a new company named KoiWare.

 Meanwhile, commercial online gaming was becoming extraordinarily popular in South Korea.
 Nexus: The Kingdom of the Winds, designed by Jake Song, was commercially released in 1996 and eventually gained over one million subscribers.
 Song's next game, Lineage (1998), enjoyed even greater success gaining millions of subscribers in Korea and Taiwan.
 This helped to secure developer NCsoft's dominance in the global MMORPG market for several years.

 NCSoft has released Lineage 2, City of Heroes, Guild Wars, Exteel, and Aion: The Tower of Eternity.
 Recently, titles such as Blade & Soul and Guild Wars 2 were released between late 2011 to early 2012.

 EverQuest, launched in March 1999 by Verant Interactive (a development venture inside Sony which was always closely aligned with the operating entity that became Sony Online Entertainment), surpassed Ultima Online in player count and success.
-It was the most commercially successful MMORPG in the United States for five years, and was the basis for 29 expansions (as of December 2022) and several derivative games.
+It was the most commercially successful MMORPG in the United States for five years, and was the basis for 31 expansions (as of December 2024) and several derivative games.